 NZ is in the middle of a housing crisis with many sides - cost, quality and availability among them.
 But every child has the right to a safe and healthy home.

-Every day in NZ, kids are turning up to school with no shoes, no coats and empty bellies.
-How can we ensure that every Kiwi kid gets a fair chance to learn?
+How can we ensure that every Kiwi child gets a fair chance to learn?

 Right now, one child dies every 20 seconds from a vaccine-preventable disease.
 But your desperately needed support can save a child's life.